notionparallax/blog/_posts/2015-11-06-holiday-reading.md

 <li>‘You treated me the way you like to be treated when you grieve, and now I’m treating you the way I like to be treated.
 We prescribe our own medicine for each other.’</li>
 <li>There are many different purposes in this world, many different causes of everything.
 Just because one cause you believed in turned out to be false doesn’t mean that there aren’t other causes that can still be trusted.’</li>
 <li>A real god doesn’t care about control.
 A real god already has control of everything that needs controlling.
 Real gods would want to teach you how to be just like them.’</li>
-<li>‘Our great civilizations are nothing more than social machines to create the ideal female setting, where a woman can count<p>It is to his body of work what Thinking Fast and Slow was to Daniel Kahneman's work.
-It's much more accessible than EPJ, and makes the case in a much friendlier way[^1].</p>
+<li>‘Our great civilizations are nothing more than social machines to create the ideal female setting, where a woman can count
+It is to his body of work what Thinking Fast and Slow was to Daniel Kahneman's work.
+It's much more accessible than EPJ, and makes the case in a much friendlier way[^1].
 <ul class="quotes-i-like">
 <li>“like blind men arguing over the colors of the rainbow.”</li>
 <li>Physicians and the institutions they controlled didn’t want to let go of the idea that their judgment alone revealed the truth, so they kept doing what they did because they had always done it that way—and they were backed up by respected authority.
 They didn’t need scientific validation.
 They just knew.
 Cochrane despised this attitude.
 He called it “the God complex.”</li>